NathanLawrence/kbia-mizzou/components/markdown/starting-conversation.md

 “Yeah it’s important, yeah,” Edwards said.

-Why?
+_Why?_

- “Some people like, just don’t know what happens, so…” Edwards said
+“Some people like, just don’t know what happened, so…” Edwards said

-What do you mean by that, what happens?
+_What do you mean by that, what happens?_

 “Like I could go through something different than you do every day so basically like that.
 Like everybody has a different type of story.
 Something could happen to them.
 Something may not happen to them happens to other people, who knows?”
 Edwards said.